Be a force for educational equity by teaching in urban schools

 Explore classes for Davenport’s graduate urban education degree

-Davenport’s urban teaching program includes a solid foundation in core teaching methods, effective lesson planning and practical skill building in areas such as data management.
-Classes such as Family and Community Partnership Practice and Culturally Responsive Classroom Management will prepare you for teaching in urban schools and promoting educational equity at every turn.
+As a student in Davenport’s leading-edge urban teaching program, you'll acquire culturally responsive teaching strategies that empower students intellectually, socially and emotionally.
+Classes such as Family and Community Partnership Practice and Differentiating Instruction will prepare you for teaching in urban schools and promoting educational equity at every turn.